m2ux/tss_demo/README.md

 # CGGMP21 ECDSA Threshold Signature Demo

-A Rust demo implementation of the CGGMP21 threshold signature scheme for secure distributed signing operations.
+A committee-based secure distributed signing service based upon the CGGMP21/FROST TSS scheme.

+> [!WARNING]
+> This project is in early development and is not guaranteed to be secure or stable.
+Use at your own risk.

 ## Overview

-This project implements the CGGMP21 protocol for distributed threshold signing operations, allowing a committee of parties to collectively manage cryptographic operations without requiring complete trust between participants.
+This project uses a CGGMP21/FROST protocol for distributed threshold signing operations, allowing a committee of parties to collectively manage cryptographic operations without requiring complete trust between participants.
 The implementation uses a P2P network architecture for secure communication and coordination.

 ## Features